OWASP/www-chapter-new-delhi/index.md

 # OWASP New Delhi Chapter

 Welcome to the OWASP New Delhi Chapter!
-We are a community-driven group passionate about cybersecurity and promoting secure software practices in the heart of India.
+We are a community-driven group passionate about cybersecurity and dedicated to promoting secure software practices in the heart of India.

 ## About Us